nvdaaddons/DevGuide/readme.md

 * UIA support (UIAHandler.py, UIA objects): Used for supporting UIA (User Interface Automation) controls.
 * Virtual buffers (virtualBuffers): Handles virtual buffer documents such as websites.

 The modules without .py extension are directories, containing specialist modules.
+In addition, NVDA provides wrappers for Windows libraries (DLL's) such as Windows User (user32.dll wrapped in winUser.py), Windows Kernel (kernel32.dll wrapped in winKernel.py) and so on used in some specialist situation when using Windows API is a must (such as sending messages back and forth in an app module).

 ### Useful methods ###